rdococ/tinytalk/readme.md

 * Binary operators are next, and left-associative. `3 + 4 * 5 min: 2` means `((3 + 4) * 5) min: 2`.
 * Keyword messages are last and also left-associative.

-Expressions can be sequenced with `.`.
+Expressions can be sequenced with `.`, returning the value of the last expression evaluated *unless* an explicit return is used with `^`.

 Object literals are defined with `[]` enclosing a set of methods and decorations, separated by `|`.
 A method consists of a method signature and a sequence of expressions. `...<expr>` is a decoration, and copies methods from a given object.

+A block can be defined with `{}` and contains a single expression.
+This defines an object with a single method, `do`.
+Explicit returns ignore block methods created this way.

 ## Utilities